stp59/adv-compilers/README.md

 * insertion of trivial jumps between blocks in the CFG which are adjacent in the source code
 * ordering of phi-node reads

+# licm.ml

+Implements the loop-invariant code motion optimization.
+Current version behaves as expected on the simple examples in the `test-licm` directory with no correctness cost when applied to the benchmark suite.
+Performance is yet to be evaluated (TODO).